JChoi2527/Ankikado/README.md

 ./install.sh
 ```

+*Note: Sudo is required to install python3-pip if it isn't installed already

 ## No Installation/Windows
 Alternatively, you can just run the main.py file directly with Python 3 from the Ankikado folder: